TurboWarp/docs/docs/development/extensions/hello-world.md

   }
 ```

 This defines the function that will run the block with the opcode "hello" runs.
-In this case, our block is very simple, and just returns a string.
+In this case, our block is very simple and just returns a string.
 REPORTER blocks are expected to return a string, number, or boolean, and BOOLEAN blocks are expected to only return a boolean.
 Note that `null`, `undefined`, lists, and objects are not expected return values for these blocks.

 When you want to change the extension, simply modify the extension and reload the page.
-Here's a tip to make your life easier: You can use the `?extension=` URL parameter to load an extension automatically instead of requing going into the library.
+Here's a tip to make your life easier: You can use the `?extension=` URL parameter to load an extension automatically instead of requiring going into the library.
 For example, if your extension URL is http://localhost:8080/hello-world.js, you could use https://turbowarp.org/editor?extension=http://localhost:8080/hello-world.js to load it automatically.

 If you observe that your changes aren't being applied when you refresh, try your browser's "hard refresh" or "refresh without cache" shortcuts.